pjotrp/bioruby-table/README.md

     bio-table test/data/input/table1.csv --num-filter "values[3] <= 0.05"
 ```

-bio-table should be lazy, be good for big data, and the library
+bio-table should be lazy.
+And be good for big data.
+The library
-support a functional style of programming.
-You don't need to know Ruby
+supports a functional style of programming, but you don't need to know
-to use the command line interface (CLI).
+Ruby to use the command line interface (CLI).

 Note: this software is under active development!